theNewDynamic/oregonsadventurecoast.com/content/blog/experience-something-new-on-the-southern-oregon-coast-during-the-live-culture-coast.md

 "Hop-on-over" (get it?) to the [7 Devils Brewing](https://www.7devilsbrewery.com/)for an effervescent afternoon with 7 Devils brewer Carmen Matthews, CEO Annie Pollard, and the whole brew crew.
 After enjoying a brief history of beer brewing and fermented drinks, you’ll taste cask ales, sip probiotic sodas, and learn about the fermented drinks you can make at home.
 2:00 PM-4:00 PM

-[MOVIE NIGHT AT THE EGYPTIAN (Coos Bay)](https://www.liveculturecoast.org/new-events/movie-night-at-the-egyptian) Head over to one of Coos Bay's most famous landmarks, [The Egyptian Theatre ](https://egyptiantheatreoregon.com/)to watch [The Biggest Little Farm](https://www.biggestlittlefarmmovie.com/), which chronicles a couple's 8-year quest to bring 200 acres of barren farmland into harmony with nature.
+[MOVIE NIGHT AT THE EGYPTIAN (Coos Bay)](https://www.liveculturecoast.org/new-events/movie-night-at-the-egyptian) Head over to one of Coos Bay's most famous landmarks, [The Egyptian Theatre](https://egyptiantheatreoregon.com/)to watch [The Biggest Little Farm](https://www.biggestlittlefarmmovie.com/), which chronicles a couple's 8-year quest to bring 200 acres of barren farmland into harmony with nature.

 #### Tuesday, October 22, 2019